 Foreign currency transactions are translated into the UAE Dirham at the rate ruling on the transaction date.
 Monetary assets and liabilities denominated in foreign currencies are translated into UAE Dirhams at the rates ruling at the reporting date.
-Any resultant gains or losses are accounted for in the statement of comprehensive income.
+Any resultant gains or losses are accounted for in the statement of Profit or loss and other comprehensive income.